 Add 1 large onion, finely sliced and saute the onions until they turn soft.

-Add 1 tsp ginger garlic paste and saute few seconds to get rid of raw smell.
+Add 1 teaspoon ginger garlic paste and saute few seconds to get rid of raw smell.
 Then add 500 gms mutton with bones.

 Saute the mutton until the color of mutton changes.

 Add 2 tomatoes, finely chopped.
-Also, add salt as per taste, 1 tsp red chilli powder, ¼ tsp turmeric powder.
+Also, add salt as per taste, 1 teaspoon red chilli powder, ¼ teaspoon turmeric powder.

 Mix well and cook until the tomatoes turn soft.